Meet the Artist

 Kristen Brooke, a Chicago-based visual artist, channels the essence of nature through her mesmerizing works in water-based mediums.
-Her odyssey began with the first tentative steps of childhood, evolving seamlessly through educational pursuits.
-After a brief hiatus, 2020 reignited her passion for watercolor, and she embraced gouache, delving into sketchbooks and Plein air painting.
+Her obsession with paint began with her introduction to watercolors in childhood, which grew throughout her early years, along with her pursuit of wilderness adventures.
+2020 reignited her passion for watercolor, and she embraced gouache, delving into sketchbooks and Plein air painting.

 Kristen's artistic endeavors thrive outdoors.
-When in the studio, she draws inspiration from a trove of reference photos.
-She passionately supports nature conservation and mental well-being through her art.
-Kristen is more than artist; she's a curator of genuinely tranquil moments and a guardian of nature's beauty.
+When in the studio, she draws inspiration from a trove of original reference photos.
+Kristen is more than artist; she's a seeker of genuinely tranquil moments and her goal is to share these peaceful adventures with you.

 Artist Statement

 I often think in colors rather than words.
 Textures.
 Light and shadow.
 Shape and space.
-A tree is like a visual poem to me, or a dancer frozen in a graceful, extended pose.
+Trees are like visual poems to me, or like dancers frozen in graceful poses, catching the light just so.

 In the ethereal landscapes and botanical portraits that I create with watercolor and gouache, I embark on a journey that is meant to transcend, to invite a momentary escape from daily life.
 Each brushstroke, an exploration of the vibrant hues of nature and the emotional responses they evoke.
 Each painting, a balance between detail and expressiveness, luminescence and shadow.